ar0ch/aroonchan.de/content/home/about.md

 # Biography

 I'm a Bioinformatics Engineer at [Color](https://color.com/) and Scientific Advisor at the [Applied Bioinformatics Laboratory](http://abil.ihrc.com).
-At Color, I develop software and pipelines to clinical genetic testing and to support the [AllOfUs program](https://allofus.nih.gov/).
-At the Applied Bioinformatics Lab (ABiL), I develop bioinformatics methods for public health pathogen surveillance, metagenomics and industry research.
+At Color, I develop software and pipelines for clinical genetic testing and to support the [AllOfUs program](https://allofus.nih.gov/).

+I'm passionate about using computational methods to develop high impact, low-cost healthcare solutions, at scale; and increasing representation of minority populations in biomedical research.